dgerabagi/aiascent-dev/flattened_repo.md

 ### A74.
 V2V Academy - Interactive Curriculum Plan
 - **Description:** A plan for a new, interactive curriculum page on aiascent.dev.
 It details a persona-based selection screen that leads to a tailored version of the entire V2V Academy curriculum presented within the interactive report viewer.
 - **Tags:** v2v, curriculum, interactive learning, plan, ui, ux, report viewer, persona

+### A75.
+V2V Academy - Persona Image System Prompt
+- **Description:** The master system prompt defining the distinct visual aesthetics for the three learner personas of the V2V Academy, to be used for all image generation.
+- **Tags:** v2v, curriculum, images, prompt engineering, system prompt, persona, aesthetic

+### A76.
+V2V Academy - Image Prompts (Career Transitioner)
+- **Description:** A comprehensive list of persona-specific image prompts for every page of the "Career Transitioner" curriculum in the V2V Academy.
+- **Tags:** v2v, curriculum, images, prompt engineering, persona, career transitioner

+### A77.
+V2V Academy - Image Prompts (Underequipped Graduate)
+- **Description:** A comprehensive list of persona-specific image prompts for every page of the "Underequipped Graduate" curriculum in the V2V Academy.
+- **Tags:** v2v, curriculum, images, prompt engineering, persona, underequipped graduate

+### A78.
+V2V Academy - Image Prompts (Young Precocious)
+- **Description:** A comprehensive list of persona-specific image prompts for every page of the "Young Precocious" curriculum in the V2V Academy.
+- **Tags:** v2v, curriculum, images, prompt engineering, persona, young precocious
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">